NAPLEX Question Bank and Practice Test

-According to the NABP NAPLEX Blueprint, the following topics will be on the exam:
+According to the NABP NAPLEX Bulletin, the following topics will be on the exam:

 In November 2016, the NAPLEX increased in length to accommodate more content covering the diversity of clinical cases and medication preparation strategies encountered in pharmacy practice.
 Therefore, the number of examination items increased from 185 to 250 and the test time increased from 4 hours and 15 minutes to 6 hours.

 There are now 250 questions on the exam and a total test time of 6 hours.
 Of the 250 questions, 50 are pretest questions and will not count toward your final score.